DalaviMoreshwar/advanced-javascript/README.md

 - They have access to properties of the object with _`this`_
 - They take arguments/returns data like any other function.

+### Inheritance

+- `Inheritance` means passing down characteristics from a parent to a child, so that new piece of code can reuse and build upon the features of exsiting one.
+- `extends` keyword is use to make inheritance.

+const

 ---